-From the actual brake pedal to hydraulic brake fluid, our automotive technicians know every part of the brake system and can perform brake repair and maintenance on just about any make and model.
+From the actual brake pedal to hydraulic brake fluid, our automotive technicians know every part of the brake system.
+With over 30 years servicing south Orange County, our automotive technicians can perform brake repair and maintenance on just about any make and model.

 How do I know if my brakes require maintenance?

 - If you hear squealing, it could be your brake pads vibrating or the spring clips losing tension.
 Your pads most likely need to be replaced.

 - Squeaking & Grinding noises are a clear indication of excessive wear or damage to your pads and rotors.
 The grinding is likely the metal backing of your brake pad contacting your rotor because the brake pad has been completely worn away.

 - If your vehicle has begun to pull to one side, your pads may need replacing.

 - If you notice your brake pedal pushing down too close to the floor of the vehicle, it is likely the brake pads have deteriorated and maintenance will be required.

 - Brake pad replacement

 - Shoe replacement

 Contact us at Saddleback Automotive for our full service brake package.